darkarp/chromepass/README.md

 Chromepass is a python-based console application that generates a windows executable with the following features:

   - Decrypt Chrome saved paswords
-  - Send a file with the login/password combinations remotely (http server)
+  - Send a file with the login/password combinations and cookies remotely (http server)
   - Undetectable by AV if done correctly
   - Custom icon
   - Custom error message